bodo-ai/Bodo/docs/docs/installation_and_setup/bodo_platform.md

 ![Cluster-Status-InProgress](../platform2-screenshots/cluster_inprogress.png#center)

-You can click on the `Details` drop down to monitor the progress for the cluster creation.
+You can click on the `Details` drop-down to monitor the progress of the cluster creation.

 ![Cluster-Info](../platform2-screenshots/cluster_inprogress_deatails.png#center)

-Once the cluster is successfully created and ready to use, the status is updated to <fin>FINISHED</fin>.
+Once the cluster is successfully created and ready to use, the status is updated to <fin>RUNNING</fin>.

 ![Cluster-Status-Finished](../platform2-gifs/create_cluster_details.gif#center)